-Visit the houses of the giants of Slovenian art that unveil the life in the 19th century, a time of romantic stories and national awakening throughout Europe.
+Visit the birth houses of some of the giants of Slovenian art and get a glimpse into life in the 19th century - a time of romantic stories and national awakening throughout Europe.

-The Žirovnica Cultural Heritage Trail connects highlights of the lives of two literary generations.
+The Žirovnica Cultural Heritage Path connects the highlights of the lives of two literary generations.
 Among the first generation are our greatest poet France Prešeren and his friend Matija Čop, while Fran Saleški Finžgar and Janez Jalen belong to the second generation.
-Master Janez provides a genuine experience with his hay cart, stopping at the beehives of the modern apiculture pioneer, Anton Janša.

-You can still find the impressions of rural life those writers used as a map for their works in the villages below Mt.
-Stol in Upper Carniola.
-It is certain that every Slovene visits Prešeren house as well as other houses during their primary school education.
-Nevertheless, it is always nice to return to such nostalgic places.
+You can still find impressions of rural life that were used by those writers as inspiration for their works in the villages below Mt.
+Stol in Gorenjska.
+Every Slovene visits Prešeren’s birth house as well as other famous birth houses as part of their primary school education.
+So while in Slovenia, do as Slovenes do!

-The story and artefacts found in the excavations, led by archaeologist Milan Sagadin, stir one’s imagination.
-A special mystery is the tomb of a young female that was buried with her jewelry.
+The story and artefacts found in excavations led by the archaeologist Milan Sagadin stir one’s imagination.
+The tomb of a young female that was buried with her jewellery is a particular mystery.
 Was this the remarkable Heathen Maiden?
-The bronze bird that is going to be in the heart of the exhibition at the Čop house, cannot give us the answer, however, it invites you to explore the rich heritage of our ancestors.more
+The bronze bird that is at the heart of the exhibition in Čop’s House does not provide the answer, however, it invites you to explore the rich heritage of our ancestors.more

-Discover artefacts of the past in small private museums in which the owners have invested so much love.
-They found various objects that tell stories of the past life in Kašarija, as locals call Žirovnica.
-It is nice to visit guardians of the past, as they are such good story tellers.
+Discover artefacts from the past in small private museums in which the owners have invested so much love.
+Various objects tell stories of life in the past in ‘Kašarija’, as the locals call Žirovnica.
+It is nice to visit the guardians of the past, as they are such good story tellers.

-Chatting with them might take you to a whole different era that could be so exciting and pleasant you wouldn’t want to come back.
+Chatting with them might take you back to a whole different era that could be so exciting and pleasant you won’t want to return to reality.
 Whether it is a collection of items from the First World War or a museum of the past in the shadow of Mt.
-Stol, both exhibitions witness historical events.
+Stol, both exhibitions bear witness to historical events.

-Today, Hydroelectric Power Plant Završnica has been converted into a technical museum, where you can learn about the process of generating power from a renewable source – water.
-There is also a very interesting comparison of over one hundred-years-old equipment with the modern installation of the Hydroelectric Power Plant Moste.
+Today, the Završnica hydroelectric power plant has been converted into a technical museum, where you can learn about the process of generating power from a renewable source – water.
+There is also a very interesting comparison of over one hundred-year-old equipment with the modern installation of the Moste hydroelectric power plant.